Why choose an ESL Teaching Niche?

 One of the side benefits of being a niche expert is that you often get referrals.
 Even something as broad as being an "IELTS exam preparation tutor" could see you getting student referrals from teachers who might not have the qualifications or the interest to teach these clients.

-How to choose a niche?
+How to choose an ESL teaching niche?

 So how do you go about choosing an ESL teaching niche?
 Many people struggle with this question.
 However, it doesn't need to be a Mount Everest-sized challenge.